History of the New Orleans Saints: Jim Mora era (1986–1996)

-In 1996, after the Saints started 2–6, Mora resigned after more than ten years with the franchise.
+In 1996, Mora resigned after more than ten years with the franchise.
 He finished his Saints tenure with 93 wins and 78 losses, making him far and away the most successful Saints coach ever.
-In fact, Mora was (up to then) the only coach ever to have a winning record during his Saints tenure, and his 93 wins were three more than the team had won in its entire history prior to his arrival.
-Rick Venturi was named interim head coach, but he had even less success than Mora did that season, going 1–7 to bring the Saints' final record to 3–13, their worst record since 1980.
+Rick Venturi was named interim head coach.

 Mike Ditka era (1997–1999)

 Before the 1997 season, Tom Benson named legendary Chicago Bears head coach Mike Ditka as the Saints coach, leading to optimism that he would be able to win a Super Bowl with the Saints as he had done with the Bears.
 However, the Ditka era would be a tumultuous time for the organization.

 In 1997, Ditka led the team to a 6–10 record, a three-game improvement from the previous season; the team was marked by strong defense (anchored by defensive end Joe Johnson, middle linebacker Winfred Tubbs, and veteran cornerback Eric Allen, among others) and inconsistent offense.

 The 1998 season was even more chaotic.
 Starting quarterback Billy Joe Hobert was lost for the year in the season-opening win against the St. Louis Rams.
-Later in the season, the team claimed quarterback Kerry Collins off the waiver wire; Collins had been released by the Carolina Panthers earlier in the season after he informed the team his heart wasn't in the game anymore.
-Collins was inconsistent as a starter, including a 31–17 loss to a previously winless Panthers team, but he was also at the helm for a 22–3 upset of the Dallas Cowboys, the high point of the season, before being benched against the Buffalo Bills in Week 17.
+Later in the season, the team claimed quarterback Kerry Collins off the waiver wire.
 His lackluster performance, coupled with a highly publicized DUI arrest, led Ditka to state that the team would not seek to re-sign Collins.
 The Saints finished 6–10 once again.